fusedio/fused-docs/docs/python-sdk/top-level-functions.md

 :::warning

 Fused holds files in memory during the upload process, so it's best to keep file sizes `< 300 MB`.
 It's possible larger files cause errors.
-To upload a large file, it's best to partition the file into smaller files.
+To upload a large file, it's best to partition the file into smaller files and upload each one individually.

 :::